Narua2010/AmongUsModUpdater/README.md

 3. Run the setup.exe.
 4. The program is then started each time via desktop shortcut.

+After the update to 2.1.1 you have to set the installation path again.
 It is possible that the antivirus software will complain.
 In that case, [contact us](https://discord.gg/csa3pHYdPU).